 White and Yellow Sweet Clovers

-White sweet clover and yellow sweet clover are biennial herbs that are easy to identify while in flower.
+White sweet clover (Melilotus albus) and yellow sweet clover (M. officinale) are biennial herbs that are easy to identify while in flower.
 Flowers are crowded densely on the top 4 inches of an elongated stem, with younger flowers emerging nearest the tip.
 Each tiny flower is attached to the stem by a minute stalk.
-The small pea-like flowers are white or yellow and each produces one or two seeds during the plant’s second growing season.
+The small pea-like flowers are white or yellow, and each produces one or two seeds during the plant’s second growing season.
 Bloom May through October.
 Leaves are alternate, compound, with 3 leaflets per leaf.
 Leaflets are finely toothed and longer than broad.
 Second-year plants may appear bushy.
 These aromatic (sweet or musky) plants are members of the bean or pea (legume) family, but they are “sweet clovers,” not true clovers.